CFdefense/rust-algorithms/Analysis/WEEK10.md

 ###### What is the difference between the binary-search-tree property and the min-heap property of page 163?

+The Binary Search Tree property maintains that every node’s left subtree contains values less than or equal to the node, and its right subtree contains values greater than the node.
+This defers from the min-heap property which only says that a parent node should have a value less than or equal to its children.

 ###### Can the min-heap property be used to print out the keys of an n-node tree in sorted order in O(n) time?
 (Note: Should be understood to include a requirement that the tree not be modified.)

+No we cannot guarantee that the min-heap property can be used to print out keys of an n-node tree in sorted order in O(n) time.
+This is because the min-heap property only ensures that the parent node is greater than its child nodes, it does not force a sorted ordering of the child nodes.

 ###### Show how, or explain why not.

+        1
+       / \
+      5   3
+     / \
+    8  10

+This example maintains the min-heap property but we see that child nodes 5 and 3 are not in sorted order while child nodes 8 and 10 are.

 ### Chapter 12.2 Exercise